mikejmcguirk/Neovim-Win10-Lazy/README.md

 - Download the latest marksman.exe file from the repo's releases page, placing it in your location of choice: https://github.com/artempyanykh/marksman/releases

 - Create a PATH variable pointing to its location

+- ALE + prettier is used for formatting Markdown

 - For this config, a "MainBrowser" environment variable can be created for Markdown Preview containing the fully-qualified name of the Browser you want to use.
 If this variable does not exist, Markdown Preview will attempt to use your default browser